joined/joined.github.io/content/posts/snagging-a-seat-at-berlins-toughest-6-seat-sushi-bar/index.md

 ![Email received indicating a spot can be booked](images/email.png)

 It worked 🎉 Too bad, I can't make on that day.
-We'll, I'll just wait for the next email I guess... but  wait, what's that?
+I'll just wait for the next email I guess... but  wait, what's that?

 ![Email received indicating a spot can be booked](images/too_many_emails.png)